New Zealand registration – overseas specialists

-The process for specialist registration differs in New Zealand (regulated by the Medical Council of New Zealand, MCNZ) from Australia (regulated by the Australian Health Practitioner Regulation Agency, AHPRA).
-The MCNZ seeks the advice of the RANZCP via the New Zealand Branch office regarding a Specialist International Medical Graduate's (SIMG’s) training and experience as a Specialist Psychiatrist.
-This process of assessment for vocational registration is independent of the RANZCP pathway to Fellowship for SIMGs.
+Because of this, the process for specialist registration differs in New Zealand.
+The Medical Council of New Zealand (MCNZ), which regulates specialist registration, seeks the advice of the RANZCP via the New Zealand Branch office regarding a SIMG’s training and experience as a specialist psychiatrist.
+This process of assessment for registration is independent of the RANZCP pathway to Fellowship for SIMGs.